amarcog/IMAGES2PPT/README.md

 * **Identifier 'ID':** characters encompassed between \_ and the file extension (.ext) that identify the different channels (i.e. blue, red, DAPI, ACTIN etc), magnification (i.e. 5x, 10x, 20x etc) or replica (Rep1, Rep2, Rep4...)

 * **File extension '.ext':** the extension of your image files (supported: .tif, .jpg, .png).

+## Local installation using Docker

+Online version of the app could be slow when uploading big sized images.
+Alternatively, a docker image is avalilable to run the app locally using docker.
+Thus, to run IMAGES2PPT app locally follow the next steps:

+1. Download and install docker: https://docs.docker.com/engine/installation/ .
+2. Then open a command prompt (Mac) or Powershell (Windows) and run the following command:

+   `docker run -p 7860:7860 amarcogi27/images2ppt_am:v1`
+3. Type in your Google Chrome the next IP direction: `0.0.0.0:7860` or `http://0.0.0.0:7860/`

+The app interface will appear in Google Chrome and files will be accessed locally by the app.
+This will save time issues related to uploading files by internet.

 ### Considering this labeling strategy, here there are useful examples for IMAGES2PPT usage: